| On

 program.

-legislation, it is suggested that School Boards should
+It is suggested that School Boards should

 at least take time to review and evaluate the